Harry Styles New Single: Will One Direction’s Rock Star Stun Directioners On April 7? [Opinion]

-Harry Styles’ new single and soon-to-follow album are like Christmas in April for fans who are counting the days for the new song’s April 7 release date.
+Harry Styles new single and soon to follow album are like Christmas in April for fans, who are counting the days for the new April 7 single release date.
 How can fans take the suspense of waiting for the new album?

 One Direction fans are sending out excited tweets about April 7.
 Directioners of all languages can hardly wait for Harry Styles new music.